Home > Bankruptcy >

 The successful conclusion of a Chapter 7 bankruptcy involves a discharge, what the Administrative Office of the U.S. Courts describes as a “release [for] individual debtors from personal liability for most debts and prevents the creditors owed those debts from taking any collection actions against the debtor.”

-Remember, however, the limits of the sorts of debts that can be discharged in a Chapter 7 bankruptcy.
+Remember, however, the limits on the sorts of debts that can be discharged in a Chapter 7 bankruptcy.
 Filers who have retained an attorney to see them through the process will have an opportunity to review what, if any, obligations remain after a successful discharge.

-Chapter 7 filings can be rejected for a variety of reasons, among them: debts for money/property acquired by false pretenses; debts for fraud; debts for malicious injury when contested by the injured creditor; or debtor, without satisfactory explanation, makes a material misstatement or fails to provide documents/information related to an audit of the debtor’s case.
+It’s true that all but a tiny percentage of attorney-supported Chapter 7 filings are discharged, and that’s partly because an attorney should act as a safeguard against applicants who are found to be pulling a fast one.
+The court takes an aggressively dim view of that.
+What qualifies as a “fast one?”
+Among the reasons a Chapter 7 filing can be rejected are: debts for money/property acquired by false pretenses; debts for fraud; debts for malicious injury when contested by the injured creditor; or when the debtor, without satisfactory explanation, makes a material misstatement or fails to provide documents/information related to an audit of the debtor’s case.

 What You Must Avoid Before Filing Chapter 7 Bankruptcy